 Diversification is a foundational principle of nearly all risk management programs.
 One way to diversify a real estate investment portfolio is to deploy capital into assets at multiple points on the risk/return spectrum to protect it from extreme changes in the value of any one asset.
-It is a time tested strategy that can be applied to all property types.
+It is a time tested strategy that can be applied to all types of real estate.

 When evaluating potential investments, we tend to place them in one of four buckets that categorize risk based on a property’s location, debt load, condition, occupancy, and return potential.
 Here is what investors should know about each.